 Sarah has a BA in Public Administration and Management from the Uganda Christian University.

-Modecai joined Teach A Man To Fish in February 2018 as the School Enterprise Challenge Programme Assistant.
-He supports and coordinates the delivery of School Enterprise Challenge activities and carries out regular updates on communication and registration.
-He is passionate about providing support to his community and is enthusiastic about learning new skills.
+He joined in February 2018 as a Senior School Enterprise Challenge Field officer supporting and coordinating the delivery of School Enterprise Challenge activities and has built strong contacts with schools and teachers.
+Modecai is passionate about providing support to his community and is enthusiastic about learning new skills.

-Prior to joining Teach A Man To Fish, Modecai completed training through DOT REACH-UP UGANDA on small and medium-sized enterprises (SME's) and worked with organisations including Samplex Africa as their Due Diligence Field Officer, Uganda Telecom as their I.T Support officer and Challenges Worldwide under International Citizenship Service(ICS) for 3 months as a volunteer Junior Business Consultant in the SME sector.
+Prior to joining Teach A Man To Fish, Modecai completed training through DOT REACH-UP UGANDA on small and medium-sized enterprises and worked with organisations including Samplex Africa as their Due Diligence Field Officer, Uganda Telecom as their I.T Support officer and Challenges Worldwide under International Citizenship Service(ICS) for 3 months as a volunteer Junior Business Consultant in the SME sector.

 Modecai holds a BA(Hons) in Information Technology from Uganda Christian University

 Doreen Ajambo is the Uganda Finance and Administration Assistant at Teach A Man To Fish.
 She joined the team in 2019 as the Kenyan Volunteer supporting the School Enterprise Challenge team managing over 50 schools in Kenya, before taking up her current role.

 Prior to this, Doreen was a management assistant at Pasha Global, an admin assistant and customer care personnel at Istar Computer World where she assisted in IT related tasks like installing software, stock and inventory checking, receipts and marketing their brand.

 Doreen has a BA in Business Administration from Kampala International University and a diploma in Business Management from the Kenya Institute of Management.